Maybe hire a yacht and cruise the Med…? That sounds pretty cool.

 However, even with no French to speak of (pun intended), a bare minimum of knowledge on the subject and a crash course on the brand, Stephen & co couldn’t have asked for more enthusiastic workers!
 After all, what better place to learn about wine than from people who make their own internationally-recognised wines?

 The wine shop opened its doors during the first week of July 2014.
 Just in time for the tourists who invade Cotignac every year around this time.

 It is our first summer here so we were quite interested to see if any of the stories were true.
 Such as a packed market on a Tuesday – check.
 Standing room only at the restaurants – check.

 Parked cars lining the roads all the way to the next village – oh yes…

-Suffice to say we had our moments in the shop as well with all hands to the pump to serve the numerous visitors from all over the globe, voices echoing off the 400-year-old walls.
+Suffice it to say we had our moments in the shop as well with all hands on the pump to serve the numerous visitors from all over the globe, voices echoing off the 400-year-old walls.

-We’ve learned an enormous amount, from how wines are blended, how to taste wine properly.
-The distribution, bottling, appellations and it keeps getting more interesting.
-One of the most exciting areas is online social interaction.
+We’ve learned an enormous amount, from how wines are blended, to how to taste wine properly.
+The distribution, the bottling, the different appellations and it keeps getting more interesting.
+One of the most exciting areas is the online social interaction.